RootLeo00/rfdia-lectures/doc/1cd-answers/Deep Learning Practical Work 1cd.md

 With the learning rate scheduler we can move quickly in the beginning to approach a suitable solution rapidly.
 Once the model has converged, reducing the learning rate allows for fine-tuned improvements.

 ### 28. Bonus : Many other variants of SGD exist and many learning rate planning strategies exist.
 Which ones ?
 Test some of them.

+Other possible variants of the SDG are:
+- Batch gradient descent
+- Mini-Batch Gradient Descent
+- Momentum Gradient Descent
+- Nesterov Accelerated gradient
+- AdaGrad
+- RMSProp
+- Adam
+- ...
+Here is an experiment with Adam:
+Experiment: batch_size=128, lr=0.1, epochs=50, cuda=True
 #TODO

+efficient for large datasets and noisy data.
+Can converge to suboptimal solutions, requires tuning of hyperparameters.

+Here is an experiment with SGD with momentum (Momentum Gradient Descent):
+Experiment: batch_size=128, lr=0.1, epochs=50, cuda=True
+#TODO

+Fast convergence, less likely to get stuck in local minima.
+May overshoot and oscillate around the optimum.

 ---
 # 3.4 Regularization of the network by dropout